UMSATS/payload-tsat7/Payload-MCU/Drivers/CAN_Wrapper_Driver/README.md

 # CAN Wrapper

-This module implements a simple wrapper interface around HAL's interface for CAN to simplify sending & receiving messages onboard the TSAT satellite.
+This module wraps a simpler interface around HAL's CAN interface for sending & receiving messages onboard the TSAT satellite.

 ## Importing